aesthetic-suite/framework/docs/setup.md

 });
 ```

+### Options

-The following options are available, most of which can be overridden per component, and all of which
+The following options are available, most of which can be overridden per component when using
-only apply to the `withStyles` API.
+`withStyles`.

 - `extendable` (boolean) - Can component styles be extended by other components?
 Otherwise, the
   styles are locked and isolated.
 Defaults to `false`.